liferay/liferay-docs/devGuide/en/chapters/14-apis.markdown

 ### Icon Removals, in Favor of Using Bootstrap Icons

-We replaced many icons we with those provided by Bootstrap.
+We replaced many icons with those provided by Bootstrap.
 We also added icons from the Font Awesome project.
 These icons look great and provide a consistent look and feel throughout Liferay and our plugins.
 You'll need to update your plugin's references for icons that have been removed.
 In cases where you use the